 - Skin Barrier Wafers / Flanges, flat, convex, extended wear

 - Pediatric ostomy supplies

-- Ostomy accessories include convex inserts, stoma collars, flange extenders, powder, skin barrier rings/sheets/seals, skin barrier paste/strips, ostomy tape
+- Ostomy accessories include convex inserts, stoma collars, flange extenders, powder, skin barrier rings/sheets/seals, skin barrier paste/strips, and ostomy tape.

 - Odour control